vllm-project/vllm/.buildkite/quick-benchmarks/README.md

-# Performance benchmark
+# Quick benchmark

 ## Introduction

-This directory contains performance benchmarking CIs for vllm and for other inference engines.

-The high-level goal is to provide two benchmark suites:
-- A quick benchmark (`quick_benchmarks.sh`).
-  - *Goal*: help developers know the impact of their PRs on the performance of vllm.
+This directory contains a quick performance benchmarking CI for vllm.
+The goal is to help developers know the impact of their PRs on the performance of vllm.

-  - This benchmark will be *triggered* upon:
+This benchmark will be *triggered* upon:
 - A PR being merged into vllm.
 - Every commit for those PRs with `perf-benchmarks` label.

-  - Coverage: latency, throughput and fix-qps serving on A100, with different models
+This benchmark covers latency, throughput and fix-qps serving on A100 (the support for more GPUs is comming later), with different models.
+The estimated runtime is about 40 minutes.
-  - *Runtime*: 40 minutes
-- A comprehensive benchmark (TBD)
-  - *Goal*: compare vllm against a wide range of alternatives on a wide range of workloads.
-  - This benchmark will be *triggered nightly*.
-  - *Runtime*: TBD

 ## Configuring the workload for the quick benchmark